-Plating and surface treatment of CE alloys
+Plating and surface treatment

 As is evident in the microstructure shown below, controlled expansion alloys (CE alloys) comprise areas of almost pure silicon (Si) interspersed with almost pure aluminium (Al).

 In most cases, any plating or coating technique (e.g. electroless plating, chromating, anodizing etc) and any coating material that is normally applied to Si or Al alloys can be used on the CE alloys.